-Exercising poor judgment with respect to offering, giving or accepting gifts and hospitality could result in a breach of the law with serious consequences for individuals and the Company.

-Remember to read and apply the Gifts and Hospitality Standard or the Expenditure Related to a Public Official Standard as appropriate.
+Exercising poor judgement with respect to offering, giving, or accepting gifts and hospitality could result in a breach of the law with serious consequences for individuals and the Company.
+KEY MESSAGE Remember to read and apply the Gifts and Hospitality Procedure and the Expenditure Related to a Public Official Standard as appropriate.
 Immediately record any gift or hospitality in the online Gifts and Hospitality Register.